 (2) A person must not, unless the person has a permit to do so, undertake in the Riverpark or development control area repairs to or maintenance of an existing structure.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (3) This regulation does not apply to —